This is a cool commenecement speech by Dennis Prager.

 The hardest of the Ten Commandments is not the commandment against adultery, nor the one against murder, nor the one against theft.
 It is the commandment against having false gods.
 Among most of those in my profession, the gods of Nielsen and Arbitron are worshipped far more than God.

 You have to determine, when you walk out of your home, what god you will worship.
-And that is tough.
-It is tough to keep your integrity at work.

 Five: Beware of Bad Ideas